USS Reuben James (FFG-57): 2000s

 From February to April 2004, she deployed to the Eastern Pacific with an embarked Coast Guard Law Enforcement Detachment in support of counter-narcotics operations.

 Between July and December 2004, Reuben James went through an extensive modernization and maintenance program.
 In October 2004, Reuben James participated in PASSEX exercises with the Prairial (F731).

 As part of Expeditionary Strike Group 3 (ESG 3), Reuben James deployed on 15 February 2006 on a WESTPAC mission to the Persian Gulf in support of Operation Iraqi Freedom and Operation Enduring Freedom.
 The strike group also consisted of Amphibious Squadron (COMPHIBRON) 3, the 11th Marine Expeditionary Unit (Special Operations Capable), USS Peleliu, the guided-missile cruiser Port Royal, the guided-missile destroyer Gonzalez, the amphibious transport dock Ogden, the dock landing ship Germantown, Tactical Air Control Squadron(TACRON) 11, and the "Black Jacks" of Helicopter Sea Combat Squadron (HSC) 21.

 En route to the Persian Gulf, Reuben James stopped in New Caledonia.
 The strike group relieved USS Tarawa on station in early April 2006 and began its mission of conducting maritime security operations.
 During operations, Reuben James performed services such as providing medical assistance to Sri Lankan fishermen and rescuing Kenyan sailors.
 Expeditionary Strike Group 3 was relieved on 9 July 2006 and Reuben James returned to Pearl Harbor in August 2006.

 Reuben James participated in a Passing Exercises (PASSEX) with the Philippine Navy frigate Gregorio del Pilar off the coast of Hawaii on 30 July 2011.

 The frigate completed her final deployment on 3 May 2013.
 During the final cruise, the ship visited Japan, Brunei and the Philippines in support of theatre security operations and CARAT 2012.
 Reuben James was also awarded the USCG Meritorious Unit Citation for fisheries patrols in the economic exclusion zones of Micronesia, Marshall Islands and Nauru.

 Final disposition

 Reuben James was decommissioned on 18 July 2013, and sunk on 18 January 2016 in a test of a new anti-surface warfare variant of the Raytheon Standard Missile 6 (SM-6) at the U.S. Pacific Missile Range Facility near Hawaii.

 Cultural references

 Reuben James played a significant role in Tom Clancy's 1986 novel Red Storm Rising.
 She appeared in the 1990 movie The Hunt for Red October (although her appearance in the film was anachronistic, since she was commissioned about a year after the events in the film).
-In some scenes, Reuben James was portrayed in the film by other Oliver Hazard Perry frigates — (now ORP Generał Tadeusz Kościuszko). and Gary (the hull number can be seen as Soviet submariners are in their rafts) The ship was later featured prominently in the 2010 novel by Don Brown entitled Malacca Conspiracy.
+In some scenes, Reuben James was portrayed in the film by other Oliver Hazard Perry frigates — Wadsworth (now ORP Generał Tadeusz Kościuszko) and Gary (the hull number can be seen as Soviet submariners are in their rafts) The ship was later featured prominently in the 2010 novel by Don Brown entitled Malacca Conspiracy.